hao-tian-xu/mit6.006_fa11/README.md

    #########
    ```

-   - The writeup part is not well-formatted; wait for time to organize it before uploading.
+   - Some Problem Sets need PIL which I didn't find a version for python2.
+So I put modified helper files in Python3 format.

-3. Exams‘ results, including Quiz2 and Final Exam, Quiz1 is also unorganized in format; wait for time to organize it before uploading.
+3. Exams‘ results, including Quiz2 and Final Exam.

 07.06.2021